 Now it is not surprising why Rappi has become a super app of Latin America and compelling many entrepreneurs to create an app similar to Rappi as it fulfills modern customer’s needs by addressing their issues such as discounted prices on popular products, free shipping, huge deals on electronic products, etc.

-Along with online delivery services, the company has also launched Rappi Travel, where the brand offers lots of promotional deals on flight tickets, bus bookings, and hotel accommodations.
+Along with online delivery services, the company has also launched Rappi Travel, where the brand offers lots of promotional deals on flight tickets, charter bus bookings, and hotel accommodations.

 Even for the year 2021, Rappi will come up with exciting deals and offerings.
 Grocery shopping, food ordering, and tickets are just a few possibilities.
 The delivery app will have special promotions on the 23rd and 29th for this year.